 - Works without regard to weather conditions

 The IPC HighRise machine offers safe, effective and environmentally friendly window cleaning solution.
-Its productivity can reach up to 33,600 square feet per hour which is a quite impressive achievement.
+The productivity of this robotic cleaning system for glass facade of high‐rise buildings can reach up to 33,600 square feet per hour, which is a quite impressive achievement.
 It cleans not only the glass but the window frames as well using only purified water.

-KITE Robotics offers a different approach to high-rise window cleaning with a robot that has the following innovations:
+KITE Robotics introduces a different approach to high-rise window cleaning with a facade cleaning robot for high-rise buildings that has the following innovations:

 - Operates at any hight

 - Able to clean hard to reach areas

 - Offers eco-friendly window cleaning with the use of demineralised water

 - Simplified setup and transportation

 Ozmo™ from SkyLine Robotics can be used in window cleaning for commercial buildings and offices.
 It has many advantages compared to its competitors that include: